lennertderyck/docs/cutlery.js/src/_collections/sections/eventCallback.md

 So you could have a couple of buttons, with like a data-attribute, with inside them an icon and some span-elements.
 What would happen in a normal case: you'd click inside the button, on a span.
 But on the click event you want to return the value of the data-attribute.
 Since you clicked on that span element inside the button it would return nothing and probably break a function or two since it doesn't returns a value.

-Now with this function you'd click inside the button, but with the css-selector set to something like ```button[data-do-on-click]``` you could click inside the button, on a span, the function would only return the button, so the css-selector works like a filter and will select the element closest to it.
+Now with this function you'd click inside the button, but with the css-selector set to something like ```button[data-do]``` you could click inside the button, on a span, the function would only return the button, so the css-selector works like a filter and will select the element closest to it.

 For more information about this aspect of the function read about the [closest](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest)-function.